 'How the hell does that make it alright- you know what?
 Nevermind.
 I'm going to bed now.'
-I sigh, giving him a look of utter detestment.
+I sigh, giving her a look of utter detestment.

 'Can I join?'
-He says, in what seems to be a sensual tone, wiggling his eyebrows at me.
+She says, suggestively, wiggling her eyebrows at me.

 'Only if you want a punch in the face.'
 I say, walking towards the door.

 'I'll take anything to be with you, love.'
-I can hear him half-running to try and catch up with me
+I can hear her half-running to try and catch up with me

 'Still creepy.'
-I note, pointing my finger back at him, while heading down the stairs.
+I note, pointing my finger back at her, while heading down the stairs.

-'Then, I'm going to keep calling you it.' he puffs as he catches up with me.
+'Then, I'm going to keep calling you it.' she puffs as she catches up with me.

 'Ugh, must you?'
 I mutter.

 'Of course!'
-He says in a tone so much like a gay guy, I hit him feebly in the shoulder.
+She says in a ridiculous tone, I hit her feebly in the shoulder.